Nicky Larson et le parfum de Cupidon

 Nicky Larson et le parfum de Cupidon ([niki laʁsɔn e lə paʁfœ̃ də kypidɔ̃]; lit.
 'Nicky Larson and Cupid's Perfume'; also known as City Hunter) is a 2018 French action comedy film directed by Philippe Lacheau who also co-wrote the screenplay with Julien Arruti and Pierre Lacheau.
 It is an adaptation of the Japanese manga and anime series City Hunter (known as Nicky Larson in France) by Tsukasa Hojo, who agreed to the adaptation after reading the script.
 The film features Philippe Lacheau, Élodie Fontan, Tarek Boudali and Julien Arruti in lead roles, along with Didier Bourdon, Kamel Guenfoud, Sophie Mousel and Pamela Anderson in supporting roles.
 It was first released on 6 February 2019.

 Synopsis

 Nicky Larson is an unusual private investigator, as talented a street fighter as he is a sniper.
 He is often called on to solve problems that no one can solve.
 Aided by his partner Laura, he offers multiple services to his customers, more or less dangerous.
 But, as professional and famous as he is, he has a major flaw: his particularly exacerbated penchant for the fairer sex, which poses a lot of worries to Laura.

-One of his clients entrusts him one day the mission to protect the "Cupid's perfume", a fragrance that makes anyone who wears it absolutely irresistible.
+One of his clients entrusts to him one day a mission to protect "Cupid's perfume", a fragrance that makes anyone who wears it absolutely irresistible.
 But a moment of distraction on Larson's part allow thugs to seize it.
-Nicky Larson must then recover the perfume.
+Nicky Larson must then recover the perfume, which involves a trip to Monaco.